 The Student Code of Conduct Policy and employee policies in the Employee Handbook prohibit conduct covered by this administrative policy.
-Further, this policy in part establishes and communicates procedures for responding to incidents involving sexual misconduct.
-The commitment of the entire Tech community to this policy contributes to our goal of creating a campus free from sexual harassment, sexual misconduct, other forms of gender-based discrimination that may occur within a personal, intimate relationship and prevent a hostile environment.
+Further, this policy in part establishes and communicates associated procedures for responding to incidents involving sexual misconduct.
+The commitment of the entire Tech community to this policy contributes to our goal of creating a campus free from sexual harassment, sexual misconduct, and other forms of gender-based discrimination that may occur within a personal or intimate relationship, as well as prevent a hostile environment.